Rights of Employees

 As our New Jersey race discrimination attorneys know well, race-based discrimination also can include treating an employee negatively based on his or her physical characteristics or traits that are associated with a specific race.
 For example, this can include negative treatment based on the texture of your hair, your facial features or your skin color.

 It can be unlawful race discrimination to treat an employee worse based on one of these characteristics if it is common to a particular race or if it is stereotypically associated with that race even if many or most members of that race do not share the trait.Related Claims: National Origin, Ancestry, Color, and Religious Discrimination

 Race discrimination is often (but not always) accompanied by other forms of unlawful discrimination.
 For example, the same individual also might experience discrimination based on his skin color, national origin or religion, each of which violate both New Jersey and New York law.
-Please see our color discrimination, national origin discrimination and religious discrimination pages for more information about these forms of unlawful discrimination.Reverse Discrimination
+Please see our color discrimination, national origin discrimination, ancestry discrimination and religious discrimination pages for more information about these other forms of unlawful discrimination.Reverse Discrimination

 At Rabner Baumgart Ben-Asher & Nirenberg, P.C., our New Jersey race discrimination lawyers have been involved in numerous significant and precedent-setting cases that have improved the rights of employees in New Jersey.
-If you have been the victim of discrimination at work based on your race, Rabner Allcorn Baumgart & Ben-Asher is dedicated to enforcing employee rights.
-Please feel free to contact us online or call us in New Jersey at (973) 744-4000 to learn more about how we can help protect your workplace rights.We are dedicated to enforcing employee rights.Related Articles
+If you have been the victim of discrimination at work based on your race, then please feel free to contact us online or call us at (201) 777-2250 to learn more about how we can help protect your workplace rights.We are dedicated to enforcing employee rights.Related Articles